Drive less and make a difference!

 What’s the incentive?

 Eligible participants who pledge to Drive Less by replacing at least one drive alone trip a week will receive their choice of $25 gift cards.
-Select from a Clipper card, Starbucks, Amazon, or Target.
+Select from a Starbucks, Amazon, or Target card.
 Or, if you want to multiply the effect of your greenhouse gas reduction, you can use your Drive Less Incentive to plant 25 trees through One Tree Planted.
 You’ll be asked to make your incentive choice when you apply.
 Program and eligibility rules apply.

 Who is eligible for the incentive?

 - Live or work in Contra Costa County, and;

 - Are 18 years of age or older, and;

 - You would otherwise drive alone or use Uber/Lyft for trips to work or school if this incentive were not available, and;